berkgoksel/SierraTwo/README.md

 - Executable will automatically minimize and hide itself

 If built for Linux:
-- The executable's name will by `system`
+- The executable's name will be `system`

 ## Configuration
 To use `SierraTwo`, create or be a part of a Slack workspace where you an admin.
 Afterwards go to